samueldosramos/dotfiles/README.md

 ### Explaining the process

 The setup.sh process will:
-1. Download the files on your computer and create directorie _.dotfiles_.
+1. Download the files on your computer and create directory _.dotfiles_.

 2. Check if the _XCode Command Line Tools_ is installed and install the same if it does not exist.

 3. Open [gitconfig](.gitconfig) so that the user can put his data.

-4. Open [brew.sh](install/brew.sh) to select the applications that will be installed.
+4. Create symbolic links between _.dotfiles_ and _home/_.

+5. Give a source in [bash_profile](.bash_profile).

+6. Ask if you want to install the following scripts, in this order:

+**Note**: I suggest you read these files and turn your preferences on/off before installation.
+Before each script, an editor opens to configure your preferences.

+- [brew.sh](install/brew.sh) - install Homebrew, Cask, Cask Upgrade and applications.
 I suggest you comment apps that should not be installed and include those that are not listed.
-After that, [brew.sh](install/brew.sh) will install in the following order:
+This script will install in the following order:

     - Homebrew;
     - Homebrew apps;
     - Homebrew Cask;
     - Cask apps;
     - Homebrew Cask Upgrade;
     - Mac App Store command line interface;
     - Mac App Store apps;

-5. Create symbolic links between _.dotfiles_ and _home/_.

-6. Give a source in [bash_profile](.bash_profile).

-7. Ask if you want to install the following scripts, in this order:

-**Note**: I suggest you read these files and turn your preferences on/off before installation.

 - [macos.sh](install/macos.sh) - set custom macOS preferences.
 - [dock.sh](install/dock.sh) - set custom permanent apps in Dock. _Finder_ and _Recycle Bin_ are already permanent (unless you change this).
 - [vscode.sh](install/vscode.sh) - create a symbolic link in the custom VSCode [setting.json](vscode/setting.json) and install some plugins.

+7. Create a directory for projects and development.

 ---